xstarkit/MPI_XSTAR/README.md

-The master program (rank=0) then invokes xstar2table from the HEADAS upon the contents of each directory in order to produce table modelfiles, namely xout_ain.fits, xout_aout.fits, and xout_mtable.fits, suitable for spectroscopy analysis tools such as ISIS or XSPEC.
+The master program (rank=0) then invokes xstar2table from the HEADAS upon the contents of each directory in order to produce table model files, namely xout_ain.fits, xout_aout.fits, and xout_mtable.fits, suitable for spectroscopy analysis tools such as ISIS or XSPEC.